jayxwoo/pj_ui/README.md

-# 2. Carousel - wheel
+# 1. Carousel - basic
 ## Features
-- Scale up on hover ✔️
-- Click to open up a modal / lightbox ✔️
-- Click close button or backdrop to close modal ✔️
-- Horizontal scroll/swipe ✔️
+- Fully responsive
-- Navigate using left, right nav buttons ✔️
+- Navigate using left, right buttons
-    - Move 3 images on a single click ✔️
-    - Reduce opacity when reached either ends ✔️
+    - opacity reduced at either ends
+- Navigate using indicators(dots)
+- Navigation using mouse and/or touch gestures

 ## Skills
 - HTML